WheelerLab/QTPipe/Notes.md

 time Some_command #times how long it takes to execute Note does not work with nohup unless used in conjunction with bash -c

 top #displays what processes are running typing 1 will display core use

+kill -9 PID #kill a process using its pid number

 `ps aux --sort=-%mem | head` #To see which processes are using the most memory: